fractalmandala/brhatNew/src/routes/dhiti/srikalidhyana.md

 #### FootNote:

 1. _chummakā_ is a type of encoded word usage found in Kāśmīrīya Śaiva Tantra śastra.
-2. The Śrī Śrī Navamuṇḍī Mahāsana article written by M.M.
+2. The _'Śrī Śrī Navamuṇḍī Mahāsana'_ article written by M.M.
 Gopinath Kaviraj provides a better understanding of this aspect.